yd22 // Sensual Delights Network // Yoni Dance Book Trilogy // Book one // The Dream Catcher's Dream

 And along with dealing with what is, I suggest that you adopt a thought process and a behavior pattern that focuses primarily on what you choose to be, do, have, express, and/or experience.

-By The Law of Thought, focusing only on what-presently-is only brings more of the same.
+The Law of Thought, tells us that focusing only on what-presently-is brings more of the same.
 If you choose the continuation of something you presently have, that’s fine, however, I’m inviting you to create a grander vision of who you are and out of that vision, a new future -- a future based on your dreams and desires, based on your choices and requirements and not on what is, or what was -- and definitely not on fighting what you don’t want “

 How many people have you met who focus their thoughts on what used to be, or on what they fear, or on what’s wrong, on what’s painful, or on what’s not working in their lives?”